Sean Murphy Player Props: Braves vs. Mets

 Sean Murphy At The Plate

-- Among qualified batters in MLB action, his batting average ranks 28th, his on-base percentage ranks 10th, and he is ninth in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 13th, and he is 10th in the league in slugging.

-- Murphy has driven in a run in 18 games this season (36.7%), including eight games with more than one RBI (16.3%).
+- In 19 games this year (38.0%), Murphy has picked up an RBI, and in nine of those games (18.0%) he had more than one.
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.